 Note: Transferee and/or Transfer Target may be at the Service Provider side.
 This is just an example.
-OpenScape Voice (with Transferor and Transferee) SBC Transferee (B) Transfer Target (C) Internet Transferor (A) Transfer Target (N3) public private network network
+OpenScape Voice (with Transferor and Transferee) SBC Transferee (B) Transfer Target (C) Internet Transferor (A) Transfer Target (N3) private public network network